rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 ## Property Scopes

 You can define the scope for a property by adding `scope` to the PluginProperty annotation.
-Refer to the class `com.dtolabs.rundeck.core.plugins.configuration.PropertyScope`.
+Refer to the class [PropertyScope](../javadoc/com/dtolabs/rundeck/core/plugins/configuration/PropertyScope.html).
 These are the available scopes and how the property values can be resolved:

 * `Framework` - Only framework properties
 * `ProjectOnly` - Only Project properties